Understanding Practifi Protect

 • Visualforce

-This dashboard shows you trends in reporting as well as which users are running specific reports.
+Reports This dashboard shows you reporting trends and which users are running specific reports.
 Corresponds to the Report event type.

 Field Audit Trail

-The Salesforce platform natively provides monitoring of field-level changes made to records—for example, changes made to a Task record's Due Date information—with its field history tracking feature.
-To preserve performance, it comes with the limitation that only 20 fields are supported per object and the history is only retained for 18 months.
+The Salesforce platform natively provides monitoring of field-level changes to records (for example, changes to a Task record's Due Date) through its Field History Tracking feature.
+To preserve performance, it has the limitation that only 20 fields are supported per object, and history is retained for only 18 months.

-With Field Audit Trail as part of Practifi Protect, your firm can track up to 60 fields per object and store the changes for 10 years.
+With Field Audit Trail as part of Practifi Protect, your firm can track up to 60 fields per object and store the changes indefinitely until they are manually deleted, supporting long-term audit and compliance reviews.
 The majority of objects and fields in the Practifi data model are supported.
 However, there are some limitations.
-These include the Task and Event objects, multi-select picklists, formula fields and the Created By and Last Modified By fields.
+These include the Task and Event objects, multi-select picklists, formula fields, and the Created By and Last Modified By fields.
 These fields do not benefit from being tracked in this way.
 Formula fields are the calculated output of fields tracked elsewhere.
 Created By field values will never change during a record's lifespan.
 The Last Modified By field value is updated based on a change rather than representing a change to the record itself.

-Collecting data with Field Audit Trail requires a retention policy to be defined, which specifies which objects and fields are to be tracked.
+Collecting data with Field Audit Trail requires defining a retention policy that specifies which objects and fields are tracked.
 Currently, this policy can only be created using an API rather than point-and-click tools in Salesforce Setup.
 Practifi includes a standard policy based on our standard data model.
-If you wish to make changes to this policy, please contact your firm's Client Success Manager to arrange a professional services engagement.
+If you wish to make changes to this policy, please get in touch with your firm's Client Success Manager to arrange a professional services engagement.

-By default, the history retained by Field Audit Trail is accessible using software like Salesforce Data Loader to export its contents as a CSV.
+By default, the history retained by Field Audit Trail is accessible via software such as Salesforce Data Loader, which can export its contents as a CSV.
 Users can download these fields for investigation using tools like Microsoft Excel.
-Alternatively, third-party apps are available for surfacing Field Audit Trail natively within Practifi.
+Alternatively, third-party apps are available to surface the Field Audit Trail natively within Practifi.

 Standard Field Retention Policy